rajnikant12345/jpath/blog.md

 ### Part1 ( Access JSON objects)

 To access JSON objects, one needs to know JSON Path Syntax.
 You can refer to https://jsonpath.com/ for testing it.
-In my example JSON request, **phoneNumbers.fika.[\*].[\*].type** is the JSON path to access all type values in phoneNumbers object.
-Parsing the JSON path is a big deal of problem, I tried my best but, timelines were not in favor of writing a JSON path parser from scratch, so I used Golang Viper ( https://github.com/spf13/viper ), to parse JSON path.
+In my example JSON request, **phoneNumbers.fika.[\*].[\*].type** is the JSON path to access all **type** values in **phoneNumbers** object.
+Parsing the JSON path is a big deal of the problem, I tried my best but, timelines were not in favor of writing a JSON path parser from scratch, so I used Golang  Viper [ https://github.com/spf13/viper](https://github.com/spf13/viper), to parse JSON path.

 It is not fully compatible with JSON Path Syntax but, it does the minimum job to parse it.
 Viper is not case sensitive, so I took its code, modified it and, used it as JSON Path parser.
 Viper gave me a map of maps as output, which helped me to look deep inside JSON objects.
 So, now I can access a JSON tag at any level and modify its value as needed.
-So, for phoneNumbers.fika.[*].[*].type, the map entry will look like,
+So, for **phoneNumbers.fika.[\*].[\*].type**, the map entry will look like,

 ```
 map[phoneNumber]:{map[fika]:{ map[*]:{map[*]:{map[type]:{}} }   }}